Brand: Brand recognition

 Brand recognition is one of the initial phases of brand awareness and validates whether or not a customer remembers being pre-exposed to the brand.
 Brand recognition (also known as aided brand recall) refers to consumers' ability to correctly differentiate a brand when they come into contact with it.
-This does not necessarily require that the consumers identify or recall the brand name.
+This does not necessarily require consumers to identify or recall the brand name.
 When customers experience brand recognition, they are triggered by either a visual or verbal cue.
 For example, when looking to satisfy a category need such as a toilet paper, the customer would firstly be presented with multiple brands to choose from.
-Once the customer is visually or verbally faced with a brand, he/she may remember being introduced to the brand before.
-When given some type of cue, consumers who are able to retrieve the particular memory node that referred to the brand, they exhibit brand recognition.
+Once the customer is visually or verbally faced with a brand, they may remember being introduced to it before.
+When given a cue, consumers able to retrieve the memory node associated with the brand exhibit brand recognition.
 Often, this form of brand awareness assists customers in choosing one brand over another when faced with a low-involvement purchasing decision.

 Brand recognition is often the mode of brand awareness that operates in retail shopping environments.
 When presented with a product at the point-of-sale, or after viewing its visual packaging, consumers are able to recognize the brand and may be able to associate it with attributes or meanings acquired through exposure to promotion or word-of-mouth referrals.
 In contrast to brand recall, where few consumers are able to spontaneously recall brand names within a given category, when prompted with a brand name, a larger number of consumers are typically able to recognize it.

 Brand recognition is most successful when people can elicit recognition without being explicitly exposed to the company's name, but rather through visual signifiers like logos, slogans, and colors.
 For example, Disney successfully branded its particular script font (originally created for Walt Disney's "signature" logo), which it used in the logo for go.com.